pfgithub/scpl/docs/actions/convertimage.md

 **Only enabled if**: argument WFImageFormat = `JPEG` or `JPEG-2000`

-Accepts a string
+Accepts a number
 or variable
-containing a number value from 0 to 1.
+with a number.

 ---